Yu-Tsern/DigitalCertificateLab/lab2/README.md

 ###### Sign certificates

-First, move intermediate CA's CSR to the root CA, that is, use WinSCP/SFTP or other method to transfer "ca2.csr" from **ca2** to **ca1**.
+First, move intermediate CA's CSR to the root CA, that is, use WinSCP/SFTP or other methods to transfer "ca2.csr" from **ca2** to **ca1**.

 ![Alt text](pic/Picture38.png?raw=true "Title")